 Summer 2026 - Occupational Specialism bookings for second-year T Level students

 Please remember that you need to book your second-year students onto their chosen Occupational Specialism (OS) for the summer 2026 assessment series by the dates below at the latest.
-These are the final deadlines for booking, so we encourage you to make bookings as soon as possible, rather than waiting until the cut-off date.
+These are the final deadlines for booking, and we encourage you to make bookings as soon as possible, rather than waiting until the cut-off date.

 Please follow the booking instructions in the T Level Portal Guide.